AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_unity.md

 Click **Sign out** to log out of the app.

 5. Receive the message
-After signing out, log in as `remote_user` and receive the message ("hello world") sent in step 3.
+After signing ou as `local_user`, log in as `remote_user` and receive the message ("hello world") sent in step 3.

-You can check logs of all operations above as shown in the following figure:
+You can check the log to see all the operations from this example, as shown in the following figure:
 ![](https://web-cdn.agora.io/docs-files/1652781638358)

 ## Next Steps